Maltese cross: Other

+Science and pathology

+The Maltese cross also describes a microscopic structure found during the diagnosis of the tick-borne disease babesiosis.
+The characteristic tetrad structure of the Babesia merozoites, visible in a peripheral blood smear, is often referred to as the "Maltese-cross form" to distinguish it from the merozoites of malaria.

-UK railway ticketing
+United Kingdom railway ticketing

 On the National Rail network, tickets marked with a Maltese cross are valid for travel on London Underground, Docklands Light Railway and Thameslink between two London Terminals, allowing passengers to make journeys that cross London.
 Passengers can break their journey at any intermediate station but cannot then resume their journey by Tube, DLR or Thameslink using their cross-London ticket.

 Passengers holding tickets to a London fare zone marked with a Maltese cross can make one journey from the London Terminal at which they arrived to the zone in question.

 Eponymy

 The "Maltese cross flower" (Lychnis chalcedonica) is so named because its petals are similarly shaped, though its points are more rounded into "heart"-like shapes.
 The flower Tripterocalyx crux-maltae was also named for the Maltese cross.

 The Geneva drive, a device that translates a continuous rotation into an intermittent rotary motion, is also sometimes called a "Maltese cross mechanism" after the shape of its main gear.